 In the past

-Between 2014 and 2017 I conducted my PhD studies at the University of St Andrews under the supervision of Prof. Mike Ritchie.
+2014 - 2017: I conducted my PhD studies at the University of St Andrews under the supervision of Prof. Mike Ritchie.
 My main focus was on population genomic analyses of experimental evolution lines of Drosophila pseudoobscura under altered mating systems, and natural populations of Drosophila montana, an extremely cold-tolerant fly.
 A large component of my thesis focused on an experimental evolution system in D. pseudoobscura adapting to either high polyandry or enforced monogamy environments.
 These environments were taken to increase and decrease (respectively) the effects of sexual selection and sexual conflict.
 I developed novel methods to identify genomic marker alleles that had consistently changed in frequency between treatments across several replicated experiments.
 Several distinct regions showed SNPs with a consistent allele frequency difference between E and M lines across replicates.
 These regions contained genes involved in e.g. the cocktail of seminal fluid proteins passed along with the male ejaculate during mating.

-For my M.Sc. thesis I assessed the signal of recent selection at long non-coding RNA (lncRNAs) loci in the Mouse genome. lncRNAs with a known function showed signatures of recent selection comparable to protein coding genes while the majority of newly identified lncRNAs did not show such a signal.
+2012 - 2013: For my M.Sc. thesis I assessed the signal of recent selection at long non-coding RNA (lncRNAs) loci in the Mouse genome. lncRNAs with a known function showed signatures of recent selection comparable to protein coding genes while the majority of newly identified lncRNAs did not show such a signal.
 This suggests that a) the characteristic population genetic signals of reduced diversity at functional loci are a good indicator of function, and b) that the majority of novel lncRNA loci show no evidence of being functional loci.

-For my B.Sc. thesis I studied sexual dimorphism in dance flies (Diptera: Empididae).
+2008 - 2012: For my B.Sc. thesis I studied sexual dimorphism in dance flies (Diptera: Empididae).
 Species vary in the levels of female ornamentation and in exaggerated male eye structures.
 Sexual conflict over matings and nuptial gift resource allocation as well as sexually antagonistic coevolution offer compelling explanations for patterns of covariation in male eye exaggerations and female ornamentation seen across taxa in this group of flies.

 CV in brief

-2022-Present : Post-doc, Immonen group, Uppsala University
+2022-2023 : Post-doc, Immonen group, Uppsala University

 2017-2021 : Post-doc, Schärer group, University of Basel